What are the Key Components to Aerobic Exercise Flooring?

 Impact absorptionStep, dance, and high-impact workouts can wreak havoc on your spine and knees if you aren't performing on an impact-absorbing surface.

 ResilienceResilience is another factor to look for - or the springiness of a floor.
 Think about how a trampoline or a diving board snaps back when you bounce on it.
 You want a certain amount of springiness to deflect and return some energy to your body.
 Flooring should also be non-slip (Face it.
 You want to be getting sweaty during those workouts.) and not too squishy.
-A turned an ankle due to too soft floors can result in an ankle injury.
+A turned ankle due to too soft floors can result in an ankle injury.
 You definitely don't want a soft, spongy material.

 MaterialAerobic flooring materials are most often offered in foam mat and interlocking modular tile options.
 You can create a professional-quality aerobics area in your home or commercial facility easily and inexpensively with aerobic exercise mats.
 Aerobic floors provide fatigue relief for exercises of all types.

-There are three main aerobics flooring options for you to choose from: foam, plastic and rubber.
+There are three main aerobics flooring options for you to choose from, foam, plastic, and rubber.
 Foam aerobic floors are generally the softest and lightest weight, followed by plastic, and then rubber.
 Reverse the order for durability ranking.

 InstallationWhether you need a wall-to-wall floor for a home gym or just an island layout of a few interlocking foam mats to exercise on, specialty flooring retailers like Greatmats.com have what you're looking for.

 You can even build a center island in your room for workouts that you can quickly hide away when you're done using it.
 If you prefer, there are also modular wood grain tiles that look fantastic in any setting, exercise or otherwise.

 Modular aerobic mats look great and are designed to lay directly over your hard surfaces.
-Since they require no glues or adhesives to install, modular aerobic flooring can be moved to expand your exercise area as necessary.
+Since they require no glue or adhesives to install, modular aerobic flooring can be moved to expand your exercise area as necessary.

 Want to install a wall-to-wall floor, but it sounds too complicated?
 Rest easy.
 Most floors are simple to lay down.
 Calculating the amount of aerobic floor tiles or mats you'll need is easy with online calculators.
 Simply measure the lengths of your walls and plug those numbers into our planner.
 The planner will do the calculations for you.

-Interlocking foam tiles are simple to install.
+Interlocking Foam Floor InstallationInterlocking foam tiles are simple to install.
 Just lay out these lightweight foam tiles and interlock the edges like you would a puzzle.
 For an island layout, you can apply the border strips around the perimeter (if available).
-For a wall-to-wall application, simply and cut your tiles to with a sharp utility knife and you're ready to go!
+For a wall-to-wall application, simply cut your tiles with a sharp utility knife and you're ready to go!
 Closed cell EVA foam is lightweight so it's easy to transport and store.

 Want to relocate?
 No problem!

 With foam aerobics mats you can simply stack them up and bring them with you.
-Tight fitting seams ensure that your aerobic floor will stay snug and stable for years to come.
+Tight-fitting seams ensure that your aerobic floor will stay snug and stable for years to come.
 Home gym owners rave about these foam tiles for their P90X and Insanity workouts.
 But these tiles are sturdy enough for commercial applications too and get high marks from professional Zumba and Jazzercise studio owners.

 Interlocking Plastic Floor InstallationAnother option is modular StayLock Tiles, which are easy-to-install soft plastic tiles for aerobic flooring with excellent cushion relief and durability.
 These tiles are available in many designer solid colors with a bump top or orange peel surface texture.
 The high-cushion aerobic mats provide fatigue relief and are much more comfortable than hardwood or concrete.
 Install the Staylock tiles on any flat surface including carpeting.
 One fitness enthusiast says his knees are much better since he installed these tiles, and he wishes he used them when he was in his ''Insanity'' exercise phase.

-Rubber Flooring Roll and Mat installationAnother choice, plyometric rubber rolls, allow you to quickly cover larger aerobic exercise areas as they come in 4x10 feet mat rolls.
+Rubber Flooring Roll and Mat installationAnother choice, plyometric rubber rolls, allows you to quickly cover larger aerobic exercise areas as they come in 4-foot wide rolls with custom lengths.
 These aerobic mats provide exceptional shock absorption and are made in the USA from recycled materials.

-One woman who uses this material says it was so durable she ''would do jumping jacks on it in heels and not worry for a second.''
+One woman who uses this material says it is so durable she ''would do jumping jacks on it in heels and not worry for a second.''
 She added that it worked great for Insanity, Tae Bo, and P90X, and her knees no longer hurt.